OneCodeMan/ReginaldKuenstler/ReginaldKuenstler/Texts/DEVLOG.md

 # History

+## November 10, 2024

+## November 9, 2024

+## November 8, 2024

 ## November 7, 2024
+- [x] Update colour comparison to use updated mapper if it's not already
+- [x] On UserPaletteView top right bar button "Add", should give options between catalog or image input.
+    - [x] Add `ActionSheet` with two buttons, one leading to OG Palette Creation, the other leading to image input.
+    - [x] Both sheets have a top left exit button, that's the only way they get dismissed.
+    - [x] On dismiss, user palette view is presented to user again.
+With updated data.
 - [x] Detected Colours Page (An Attempt At Better User Input #1)
     - [x] Merge the colour maps
     - [x] On "Detected Colours", mark colours user already has